-~~Dr. TAJ SHOTWELL is an educator, novelist, screenwriter, playwright, songwriter, poet, and fitness instructor.
+~~Dr. TAJ SHOTWELL is an educator, novelist, screenwriter, playwright, lyricist, poet, and fitness instructor.

 EDUCATION AND HONORS: Shotwell earned a Doctor of Education degree in Organization & Leadership at the University of San Francisco in 1987.
 Shotwell also received a bachelor’s degree in Accounting and a master’s degree in International Business Administration from Golden Gate University in San Francisco.

 Shotwell holds a California Life Community College Teaching Credential.
-For her tireless community services, she earned an Honorary Degree of Juris Doctor from the University of Northern California-Lorenzo Patino School of Law and received a California Senate Rules Committee Resolution by President Pro Tempore - Senator David Roberti in 1992.
+For her tireless community services, she earned an Honorary Degree of Juris Doctor from the University of Northern California-Lorenzo Patino School of Law and received a California Senate Rules Committee Resolution by President Pro Tempore - Senator David Roberti in 1992 for her service on the Small Business Committee.

-WORK EXPERIENCES: As an accountant Shotwell worked a few years for corporations in the Bay Area, California.
-She worked with Morris, Davis & Co, a CPA firm for over five years and later managed her own firm for about eight years while teaching part-time in accounting and software application at various Bay Area colleges and universities.
+WORK EXPERIENCES: As an accountant/auditor Shotwell worked a few years for corporations in the Bay Area, California.
+She worked with Morris, Davis & Co, a CPA firm for over five years, and later managed her firm for about eight years while teaching part-time in accounting and software application at various Bay Area colleges and universities.

 In 1989, Shotwell began her full-time teaching career in business.
 She accepted a position with Florida A&M University (FAMU) in 1993.
 She first taught accounting and fundamental concepts and participated in the professional development program at the School of Business and Industry for five years.
 In 1998, she transferred to the College of Education where she taught and chaired in the undergrad, masters and doctoral programs including departments of secondary education; business and technology education; and educational leadership.
 Shotwell published several scholarly research articles in the business and education fields.